Gbriel11/Tech9.InvoiceAgentic_OCR_LLM/README.md

 - **PDF & OCR Activities** → to extract raw text from invoices.
 - **WebAPI Activities** → to call the Ollama R

+## Future Work & Business Flexibility

+- **REF Integration**
+  This prototype was intentionally kept simple (single `Main.xaml`) to highlight the OCR + LLM logic.
+  In a production-grade deployment, the process should be migrated into the **Robotic Enterprise Framework (REF)**:
+  - Transactions managed through Orchestrator Queues.
+  - Built-in exception handling and retries.
+  - Logging, business rule exceptions, and resilience at scale.

+- **Business Flexibility**
+  The design was created to keep the **business logic adaptable**:
+  - Confidence thresholds can be tuned by stakeholders.
+  - Field mappings and JSON schema can evolve with client needs.
+  - Alternative LLMs or OCR engines can be swapped with minimal changes.
+  - Rule sets (tax validation, subtotal/total checks, etc.) can be parameterized per client or per industry.

+This ensures that the solution is not only technically robust but also **aligned with real business priorities** — allowing Tech9 to deliver automation that evolves alongside the customer’s growth.